OLC-Bioinformatics/BaitCapture/README.md

 ## Usage

-If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.
+If you are new to Nextflow and the nf-core framework, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set-up Nextflow.

 Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;